WHAT BREXIT TAUGHT US ABOUT HUMAN EMOTION

-This post written by our CEO Kate Unsworth originally appeared on The Memo and explores a collaboration with our friends at Vent.
+This post by our CEO Kate Unsworth originally appeared on The Memo and explores a collaboration with our friends at Vent.

 When Britain and Europe woke up to the news of Brexit, a global emotional turmoil ensued.
 The EU referendum, one of the biggest democratic exercises in British history, had generated a result that left the world in flux.